Are you interested in working from home and making extra money? You may want to consider becoming a freelance writer.

 As a freelance writer, you’ll get paid to write for one or multiple clients.
 Businesses are looking for writers, just like you, to help them with content marketing.
 This is how businesses market and connect with their ideal customers.

-You can write blog posts, case studies, email newsletters, e-books and sales copy to help businesses connect with their target market.
+You can write blog posts, case studies, newspaper articles, email newsletters, e-books and sales copy to help businesses connect with their target market.
 Content marketing works incredibly well, but not all business owners like to write.

 That’s why they need your help.
 You’ll use your writing skills to help them bring their message to the masses.